 There is just something about afternoon tea that feels so sophisticated and quintessentially British to an American in London.
 It is so much fun to get dressed up and enjoy a relaxing afternoon of tea, scones and sandwiches with your girlfriends.
 Luckily, if you’re gluten-free you can still partake in this lovely tradition.
-In fact, I’ve been on the hunt for the best gluten free afternoon tea in London, after finding Google not that helpful.
+In fact, I’ve been on the hunt for the best gluten free afternoon tea in London!

 For anyone seeking a gluten-free afternoon tea experience in London, my top tip is to book your tea in advance and to make sure the venue knows you require a gluten-free tea in advance.
 This will help ensure that they have enough gluten-free items for your tea.
 I have booked several teas online through Bookatable or OpenTable and noted gluten-free in the comments and they have been able to accommodate my allergy each time.

 I will update this list as I attend more teas in pursuit of the best gluten-free afternoon tea in London.
-In fact, I have one in the diary for the first week of December!
+On my list to visit next are sketch, The Goring, Fortnum & Mason and Harvey Nichols!

 The Best Gluten Free Afternoon Tea in London